mstorsjo/llvm-mingw/README.md

   `-Wl,-pdb=module.pdb` or `-Wl,-pdb,module.pdb` one can explicitly specify the name of the output PDB file.)

-Even though LLVM supports this, there are a few caveats with using it when building in MinGW mode:

-- Microsoft debuggers might have assumptions about the C++ ABI used, which doesn't hold up with the Itanium ABI used in MinGW.
+Even though LLVM supports this, there are some caveats with using it when building in MinGW mode; Microsoft debuggers might have assumptions about the C++ ABI used, which doesn't hold up with the Itanium ABI used in MinGW.
-- This is unimplemented for the armv7 target, and while implemented for aarch64, it doesn't seem to work properly there yet.